ThatJamGuy/SCP-CB-Revival/README.md

 # Contributing
 As a solo dev, progress will be slow and my code will not be completelly fool-proof.
 If you feel that you can contribute to the project, feel free to use GitHub pull requests or join the [SCP:CB Revival Discord](https://discord.gg/rarnCP68Dk) to inquire on contributing to the project!
 Any meaningful contributions will give you a spot in the credits menu in game, and a spot in the credits list on this page here.
 If you are in the Discord server, you will also recieve a special role.

+# Credits
+This credits list will grow as people contribute.
+See how to do so above!

+- Project Lead
+  - ThatJamGuy
+- Programming
+  - ThatJamGuy
+- Game Assets
+  - SCP:CB Team
+- Translator
+  - Alex Polo